RC1242RC/RC1242RC.github.io/content/en/documentation/code/main/Files/plugin__loader_8hpp.md

                     set_resume(resume_data[name], data...);
                 }

+                ///Dump contents for resume.
                 void dump();

+                ///Dump contents for one plugin
                 void dump(const std::string &);

-                void save_alt_min_LogL_state() const;
+                ///Save persistence file to record that the alternative min_LogL value is in use for this scan void save_alt_min_LogL_state() const;

-                void clear_alt_min_LogL_state() const;
+                ///Delete the persistence file if it exists (e.g. when starting a new run) void clear_alt_min_LogL_state() const;

-                bool check_alt_min_LogL_state() const;
+                ///Check persistence file to see if we should be using the alternative min_LogL value bool check_alt_min_LogL_state() const;

+                ///Retrieve plugin data.
                 const Plugin_Loader &operator()() {return plugins;}

+                ///Get plugin data for single plugin.
                 Plugin_Interface_Details operator()(const std::string &, const std::string &);
                 ~pluginInfo();
             };

+            ///Access Functor for plugin info.
+This will manage all the
-            extern EXPORT_SYMBOLS pluginInfo plugin_info;
+            ///plugins including stored and writing resume info. extern EXPORT_SYMBOLS pluginInfo plugin_info;

         }